influxdata/docs-v2/content/v2.0/reference/flux/stdlib/monitor/statechanges.md

 ---
 title: monitor.stateChanges() function
 description: >
-  The `monitor.stateChanges()` function  detects state changes in a stream of data and outputs records that change from `fromLevel` to `toLevel`.
+  The `monitor.stateChanges()` function detects state changes in a stream of tables and outputs records that change from `fromLevel` to `toLevel`.
 aliases:
   - /v2.0/reference/flux/functions/monitor/statechanges/